 Glaucoma is an eye disease that affects the optic nerve and eventually can damage it if not treated early.
 The optic nerve is what sends visual messages to the brain and without this, vision can be impaired.
 Glaucoma often does not have any symptoms that are noticeable until the disease has progressed.
-A routine eye examination can help diagnosis glaucoma early before permanent damage is done to the optic nerve.
+A routine eye examination can help diagnose glaucoma early before permanent damage is done to the optic nerve.

 The goal of glaucoma management is to catch persons before any vision has been lost.
 This is accomplished by routine and comprehensive eye exams.

 Glaucoma is divided into two broad categories based on the anatomy of the angle where the trabecular meshwork is found.
 They are open-angle and closed-angle.

 How is Glaucoma Detected?

 Detection of glaucoma is accomplished simply through a complete eye exam which includes the following: